Friday, November 14, 2014

 Perhaps my musical aspirations began with Lane from Gilmore Girls.
-What the heck, that's where it began and probably that is what still nourishes it.
-In fact, Gilmore Girls was pretty much an important factor in my whole transition from Billboard aficionada to The Smiths junkie.
+What the heck, that's where it actually began and probably that is what still nourishes it.
+In fact, Gilmore Girls was pretty much an important factor in my whole transition from Billboard music aficionada to The Smiths junkie.

 The part I hate the most is that my school besties have this really popular school band called The Magic Ponies (in fact), and when I say "popular" I'm not being a pubertal snob but just honest.
 Like, kids have begged them for selfies, signatures, whatnot.

 (Yes, popular within my school's fences, but still.)

 And I've begged them to let me in and they've refused every single fucking time.

 So I asked my acoustic guitar to come with me, charged my uterus with all the estrogen and progesterone that my girl power could provide, and signed myself up for a school concert.

 Thank you, Chilean folk music, for not being particularly hard to execute in spite of your beauty.
 Apparently, I did fine, which is finer, because I'm probably never doing something like that again.